Furnace Repair, Replacement, And Installation Costs In 2023

 The Basics

-First, make sure that anyone you contact for repair can handle your furnace.
+First, ensure that anyone you contact for repair is equipped and qualified to service your furnace.
 Some brands may require special treatment.

-Second, many modern furnaces have a LED light that blinks red or green.
+Second, many modern furnaces have an LED light that blinks red or green.
 Before you start repairing, write down what that LED light is doing.
 The light will blink in a code indicating the problem.
 Record this before turning the power off.
+For example, the LED may blink several times, pause, and blink again several times.
+Record the sequence and the number of blinks.

 Diagnosing the Symptoms